JetBrains/kotlin-web-site/pages/docs/reference/data-science-overview.md

 working with data:
 * Static typing and null safety help create reliable, maintainable code that is easy to troubleshoot.
 * Kotlin is concise, readable and easy to learn.
-* Being a JVM language Kotlin gives you great performance, and an ability to leverage an entire ecosystem of tried and true Java libraries.
+* Being a JVM language, Kotlin gives you great performance and an ability to leverage an entire ecosystem of tried and true Java libraries.

 ## Interactive Editors